Website

 - Figma - Design prototyping, reference and specifications.
 Collaborating with Claude using the Figma MCP

-- Umami - Privacy-first, cookieless analytics, loaded in production only
+- Umami - Privacy-first, cookieless analytics

 Design System